Who are Martens? Do they harm us!!

 This article was published in the local.

-The stone marten may look like a cute wild mammal, but the German Hunter’s Association (DJV) warned on Thursday that the predator’s breeding habits is damaging more cars than ever.
+The stone marten may look like a cute wild mammal, but the German Hunter’s Association (DJV) warned on Thursday that the predator’s breeding habits are damaging more cars than ever.
 The furry martens – akin to ferrets and weasels – damaged 180,000 cars in 2007 – an increase of one-third from the previous year.

 The nocturnal omnivores, also known as beech martens, live near developed areas and tend to mark vehicles with their scent during mating season.